sadmoonphoenix/RhythmHeavenAdvance/README.md

 ## Requirements

-* A japanese ROM of Rhythm Heaven (you have to get it yourself for legal reasons)
+* A legally obtained ROM of Rhythm Tengoku (Rev 0) (CRC32: 349D7025)

-* Linux and MacOS requirements: Bash, Perl, Mono or Wine
+* Linux and MacOS requirements: Bash, Perl and Mono

 * Linux-only requirements: Coreutils or Busybox

+On Linux systems, it's recommended to install Perl and Mono from your native package manager

+* Debian: ``` apt install perl mono-runtime ```

 ## Building (Windows)
 Launch compile.bat